mamcer/mamcer.github.io/_posts/2016-12-11-bamboo-windows-install.md

 - Run services.msc
 - Configure "Atlassian Bamboo Bamboo" startup type to Automatic and Start the service

+> We are using the default user.
+You can create and configure the service with a specific (restricted) bamboo user

 Now you should be able to navigate to http://localhost:8085